 Case study: Analyzing firm internationalization

 We demonstrate the functionality of the `globaltrends` package based on a sample of six large U.S. firms.
 Measuring degree of internationalization for firms is an essential empirical task in international business research.
 Yet the proposed methodology can be generalized to other applications.
-For a more extensive academic application of the `globaltrends` package, please refer to Venger, Puhr, and Müllner (2020), available on [Github](https://github.com/ha-pu/globaltrends/blob/master/Venger_Puhr_Muellner_2020.pdf).
 In this brief case study, we analyze the degree of internationalization of *Alaska Air Group Inc.*, *Coca-Cola Company*, *Facebook Inc.*, *Illinois Tool Works Inc.*, *J.M.
 Smucker Company*, and *Microsoft Corporation*.
 The workflow proceeds in four major steps:

 1. Setup and start database